 The drop shot rig works real well for catching largemouth bass.
 Many largemouth bass anglers think of the drop shot rig as a finesse rig for deep water smallmouths, but this rig will work well in shallow water, deep water, around cover, with live bait or soft plastics.
 The drop shot rig will work in most situations.
+Whether you are fishing around docks, weeds, wood or rocks, it’s one of the most versatile rigs you can use when fishing for largemouth bass.

 Best Baits on a Drop Shot Rig for Largemouth Bass